 - Play.
 Kittens like other animal babies have a strong instinct to play.
 This means they will often make friendly playful overtures to an adult cat, once they’ve settled in to a new space.

 - Short attention spans.
 Kittens can be hissing and poofing up at the adult cat (who’s sitting on a chair looking down his nose at them) but then… ohhh a feather toy!
 Must pounce!
-Distractions like games and food are a great tool to get kittens and cats to make positive associations about being in each others presence.
+Happy distractions like games and food are great tools to make positive associations about each other.